bengtmartensson/IrpTransmogrifier/README.md

             Create bit usage report.
 (Not with --all)
             Default: false
           -c, --chop
-            Chop input sequence into several using threshold given as argument.
+            Chop input sequence into several using threshold (in milliseconds) given as argument.
           -C, --clean
             Output the cleaned sequence(s).
             Default: false